ech08ravo/2019C/Use-cases.md

 # Adaptive LD with Design Critique Integrated

-In a LD with integrated Design Critique process, the following would apply:
+In a Learning Design with integrated Design Critique process, the following would apply:
 - The Course Designer engages with th Personalisation Engine user interface
 - The Personalisation Engine will generate a Learning Environment
 - The various stakeholders and designers will engage in a design critique based on the Proposed Learning Environment
-- If approved, it will then be deployed as a Learning Environment for the instructor and learners to engage in
+- If approved, it will then be deployed as a Learning Environment for the Instructor and Learners to engage in
 - If not approved, adjustments will be made by the Course Designer using the Personalisation Engine and re-proposed for critique until approved.

 ![Submit Rule](https://www.plantuml.com/plantuml/img/ZPF1ReCm38RlVWeVow4lK4rJAzW1YGDI3pjM6NYf9qXOubH2tTvz0RgktQZM4n3__lyF6zPUb9FGDW32qX1kQjK97mYB3BUz5se1fkik8y_Qa4FbSPj1QeFpT7MQPf0RBovKOiU370fIxbGjOalR1iFIszVIgKgueh6j171KYJ9w8CXtKo0U4M1HalFMg8Qz4hO6duncGma-B9UFk4WR6shCgBEUOsQVu7yTp_IItDQCajBPw4SrZl1iT2mVs5dJaf6Oy7c9Unh3fkkSFQW6Zx2OHeAfO-7tC2OxrdiPl3VrM_0o6Fc8SVc45wAJMJ94_OSp8l-Ed85ONZl_t7uxT8tjvpFY9v15rSTC4Ax8QAN98vj9DRSLIE_gFwkkvZAlEDF_AGyRlB7ULRMtSPGUql8UdlnUqUmx5xSAi2PJnt_k2m00)